Soom Tea Garden

 Soom Tea Garden is a village in the Darjeeling Pulbazar CD block in the Darjeeling Sadar subdivision of the Darjeeling district in the state of West Bengal, India.

 Etymology

 Soom is a Lepcha word meaning triangle.
 The tea garden is triangular in shape.

 History

 Soom Tea Garden was planted by J.Jerdin in 1860.
 Williamson Magor and Company owned the garden for a century.
-The Chamong Group took control of Soong Tea Garden, then in bad shape, in 2001.
+The Chamong Group took control of Soom Tea Garden, then in bad shape, in 2001.

 Geography

 Location

 Soom Tea Garden is located at 27.0762°N 88.2315°E.

 Soom Tea Garden is located 18 km from Darjeeling.
 It is bounded by North Tukvar Tea Estate in the north, Phoobsering Tea Estate in the east and Singtam Tea Garden in the south.

 The planted area of the tea garden is 237 ha at a height of 5300 ft.

 Area overview

 The map alongside shows the northern portion of the Darjeeling Himalayan hill region.
 Kangchenjunga, which rises with an elevation of 8586 m is located further north of the area shown.
 Sandakphu, rising to a height of 3665 m, on the Singalila Ridge, is the highest point in West Bengal.
 In Darjeeling Sadar subdivision 61% of the total population lives in the rural areas and 39% of the population lives in the urban areas.
 There are 78 tea gardens/ estates (the figure varies slightly according to different sources), producing and largely exporting Darjeeling tea in the district.
 It engages a large proportion of the population directly/ indirectly.
 Some tea gardens were identified in the 2011 census as census towns or villages.
 Such places are marked in the map as CT (census town) or R (rural/ urban centre).
 Specific tea estate pages are marked TE.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.